nils-hamel/image-suite/src/image-farneback-optical-flow/README.md

 In a perfect case, this remap image should be identical to the first image.
 Of course, on this example, the elements seen on the two images are different as some part become hidden due to the different points of view.

 The parameter --pyramid/-p can be used to drive the reduction factor used to produce the successive scales on which the optical flow is refined.
-The amount of scale are computed by the tool itself to ensure that the smallest scale corresponds to an image that is at least of eight pixels in size.
+The amount of scales is computed by the tool itself to ensure that the smallest scale corresponds to an image that is at least of eight pixels in size.

+If the switch --export-map/-m is provided is the command line, the computed optical flow is converted to a proper remap.
+It simply adds to each vector of the computed vectors field their corresponding pixel coordinates.
+Such export can then be directly used with remapping tool such as the [_remap()_](https://docs.opencv.org/2.4/modules/imgproc/doc/geometric_transformations.html?highlight=remap#remap) function of OpenCV.